 Bucharest, Bucharest, Romania

-This trial wishes to evaluate if neonates born to mothers with intrahepatic cholestasis of pregnancy are prone to develop a more extensive epithelial injury compared to those of similar gestational age/birthweight/sex born to mothers with no liver disease.
+This trial seeks to determine whether neonates exposed to intrahepatic cholestasis of pregnancy exhibit distinct serum biomarker profiles consistent with lung injury and surfactant impairment, compared to those of similar gestational age/birthweight/sex born to mothers with no liver disease.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.